kkrmno/imgrb/README.md

   end

   #Add a comment describing the image.
+  image_0.add_text("Comment",
-  image_0.add_text("Comment", "This is an animated png illustrating an iterated approach to constructing the Sierpinski triangle.")
+                   "An animated png illustrating an iterated approach to constructing the Sierpinski triangle.")

   image_0.save("animated_sierpinski.png")
 ```